On Privacy Weaknesses and Vulnerabilities in Software Systems

-After applying the exclusion criteria, we excluded 209 out of 1,434 papers.
+After applying the EC, we excluded 209 out of 1,434 papers.
 1,225 papers were passed to the next step.
-We then applied the inclusion criteria to the abstracts of the papers (see Figure \ref{fig:process-inclusion-criteria}).
-If the papers satisfy both inclusion criteria, they are included in our study.
-If the papers do not satisfy one or both criteria, we exclude them from our study.
-Finally, 417 papers were included in our study\footnote{The bibliographic data of those papers are available in \citep{rep-pkg-privul}}.
+We then applied the IC to the abstracts of the papers.
+If the papers satisfy both IC, they are included in our study; otherwise they are excluded.
+Finally, 417 papers were included in our study\footnote{The bibliographic data of those papers are available in \cite{rep-pkg-privul}.}.

-\paragraph{\textbf{Privacy threats identification.}}
+\paragraph{\textbf{Privacy threats identification}}

 To identify privacy threats, we examine the research studies reported in those papers, and shortlist the ones that focus specifically on privacy vulnerabilities and attacks from this list.
 The papers were analysed by asking the following questions: